SaPhyoThuHtet/machine-learning-from-scratch/interpretable-machine-learning/3/README.md

 Post hoc methods can also be applied to intrinsically interpretable models.
 For example, permutation feature importance can be computed for decision trees.

+**Result of the interpretation method**
+ The various interpretation methods can be roughly differentiated according to their results.
+**Feature Summary Statistics**: Many interpretation methods provide summary statistics for each feature.
+Some methods return a single number per feature, such as feature importance, or a more complex result, such as the pairwise feature interaction strengths, which consist of a number for each feature pair.
+**

 **Model-specific or model-agnostic?**